mbasart/ORM-analysis/README.md

 - Pie chart with the percentage of pages where cookies were accepted.
 - Pie chart with the percentage of pages with the same number cookies accepting and not interacting.
 - Bar plot with the overheating of cookies accepting versus not interacting.

+## Generating plots

+This part of the project will read the previously generated csv file and generate meaningful statistics using python language.

+## Executing

+To generate the plots execute `python3 plotsGenerator.py`.

+### Charts generated

+Currently, 5 charts are generated:

+- Pie chart with the percentage of pages where cookies were accepted.
+- Pie chart with the percentage of pages with the same number cookies accepting and not interacting.
+- Bar plot with the overheating of cookies accepting versus not interacting.
+- Bar plot with the percentatge of NOT accepted cookies versus countries of each domain.
+- Bar plot with the overheating of ninja cookies plugin activated versus not interacting.